TWS (group): Endorsements

 On January 19, 2024, TWS before their official debut, were selected as the models for Lotte Chilsung Beverage's Milkis.
 On February 1, TWS were named as endorsers for Shinsegae Duty Free through their "Play with Us" campaign.
 On March 19, TWS were announced as the new models for Kangol, a British heritage global brand.
 On November 22, French luxury fashion house Celine chose TWS as its brand ambassadors.

 In April 2025, it was announced that TWS was selected as new brand muse of B.Cave's street fashion brand Wackywilly, participating in its "Keep Growing, Buddy!" campaign.

+In June 2026, TWS collaborated with the Korea Tourism Organization as part of its new inbound tourism campaign "BIAS (Be In Artists' Scenes)", to promote famous landmarks and experiential products in South Korea.